NordicPlayground/ncs-cloud-client-workshop/Readme.md

 ### Step 2 - Integrate the BME680 environment sensor
 ----------------------------------------------------
-In the following step we are going to enable the BME680 environment on the Thingy91, in order to read out the temperature.
+In the following step we are going to enable the BME680 environment sensor on the Thingy91, in order to read out the local temperature.
 The sensor will be enabled through the Kconfig interface, and the code from the [BME680 Zephyr sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.9.1/zephyr/samples/sensor/bme680/README.html) will be copied into the cloud_client project to verify that the sensor works.

-Open the Kconfig configurator in VSCode
+Start by opening the Kconfig configurator in VSCode:

 <img src="https://github.com/NordicPlayground/ncs-cloud-client-workshop/blob/workshop_with_instructions/pics/s1_kconfig.jpg" width="300">